Home » Property Settlement » Can My Girlfriend Take Half My House in Australia? – What You Need to Know About Property Settlement Rights

 Resources

 Navigating a marriage separation can be an emotional and difficult process.
 At Justice Family Lawyers, we understand the complexities of ending a relationship and are here to provide support.
-Our team of experience family lawyers can provide advice and guidance on when a partner is entitled to half of your house during a marriage separation.
+Our team of experienced property settlement lawyers can provide advice and guidance on when a partner is entitled to half of your house during a marriage separation.
 We can help you understand your rights and the legal processes involved in dividing assets and property during the separation.

 If you are considering a marriage separation, don’t hesitate to contact us; we are here to help.